mmamaev/timeboard/doc/source/doing_calculations.rst

     Workshift(1, my_schedule) of 'D' at 2017-10-01

-.. note:: You cannot obtain a workshift by calling the instance of :py:class:`~.Timeboard` if you want to attach the schedule.`
+.. note:: You cannot obtain a workshift by calling the instance of :py:class:`~.Timeboard` if you want to attach the schedule.` Use :py:meth:`~.Timeboard.get_workshift` only.

 You may also pass `schedule` parameter to `Workshift` or `Interval` method which you call to perform a calculation.
 The schedule will be used only for this call overriding the schedule attached to the workshift/interval.